 The Town's original budget shows a balanced budget with the amount of budgeted reserve for contingencies included in the budget for capital.
-There were no budget amendments in fiscal 2022.
+There was one budget amendment in fiscal 2023 which appropriated additional revenue and transferred excess personnel funds to capital outlay.